-With regard to a Retiree (or other Participant eligible for coverage under Section 3.1 of this SPD)--
+With regard to a Retiree (or LTD Participant)--

-- who was eligible for coverage under the Program before January 1, 2003: a person who was eligible for Domestic Partner benefits from the Union Carbide Corporation Retiree Medical Care Program on December 31, 2002, and continues to be the former Employee's Domestic Partner.
-(In order for such a Domestic Partner to be eligible for Domestic Partner benefits, a statement of Domestic Partnership satisfactory to the Plan Administrator must have been submitted on or prior to December 31, 2002.); or - who became eligible for coverage under the Program on or after January 1, 2003: a person who was eligible for Domestic Partner benefits from The Dow Chemical Company Medical Care Program on the former Employee's last day on the payroll, and continues to be the former Employee's Domestic Partner.
-(In order for such a Domestic Partner to be eligible for Domestic Partner benefits, a statement of Domestic Partnership satisfactory to the Plan Administrator must have been submitted on or prior to the Employee's last day on the payroll.)
+- who was eligible for coverage under the Program on or after January 1, 2010 and through December 31, 2010: a person who was eligible for Domestic Partner benefits from the Program before January 1, 2011, and continues to be the former Employee's Domestic Partner on or after January 1, 2011.
+(In order for a Domestic Partner to be eligible for Domestic Partner benefits, a statement of Domestic Partnership satisfactory to the Plan Administrator must have been submitted by the date required by the Plan Administrator.) - who became eligible for coverage under the Program on or after January 1, 2011: a person who was eligible for Domestic Partner benefits from The Dow Chemical Company Medical Care Program on the former Employee's last day on the payroll, and continues to be the former Employee's Domestic Partner.
+(In order for a Domestic Partner to be eligible for Domestic Partner benefits, a statement of Domestic Partnership satisfactory to the Plan Administrator must have been submitted on or prior to the Employee's last day on the payroll.)